george-hall-ucl/portable-cellxgene/README.md

 To distribute your data using this app, simply create a folder containing `.h5ad` files of the datasets of interest.
 Rendered notebooks can be made accessible to the user by storing them in a folder named `rendered_notebooks`.
-The recipient needs to download the portable-cellxgene app and run it using the above guide.
+The recipient needs to download the Portable-CELLxGENE app and run it using the above guide.

 ### Converting Seurat objects to `.h5ad` files